Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

  - rendering of narrative docs – for which I have a prototype,
  - automatic indexing of all the figures and plots –  working but slow right now.
- - proper cross library reference and indexing without the need for intersphinx.

-    - It is possible from the `numpy.linspace` page to see all page that reference it, or use it in an example (see previous image).
+ - proper cross library reference and indexing without the need for intersphinx. for example It is possible from the `numpy.linspace` page to see all page that reference it, or use `numpy.linspace` in their example section (see previous image).

 And many others, like showing a graph of the local references between functions, search, and preference configurability.
 I think this could also support many